The Ancient Wisdom: A Brief Exploration of Greek Mythology

 who was poseidon the mutable

-The symbol of the God Poseidon was the trident, and the animals sacred to him were the horse, bull, and dolphin.
+The symbol of the god Poseidon was the trident, and the animals sacred to him were the horse, bull, and dolphin.
 The Romans called him Neptune.
 He was the son of Kronos and Rhea and brother of Hades and Zeus.
-Poseidon was the God of seas and rivers, creator of storms and floods, and bringer of earthquakes and destruction.
+Poseidon was the god of seas and rivers, creator of storms and floods, and bringer of earthquakes and destruction.
 He lived in an amazing golden palace beneath the seas, beautifully adorned with corals and sea flowers.
 In Homer’s Odyssey, Poseidon became enraged and, in revenge for the blinding of his son Polyphemus, forced Odysseus to wander the sea for ten years.

 He was perhaps the most destructive of all the ancient Deities, but he had not only a negative force; he was also the protector of sailors and horses.